allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 ![The Clean Architecture Diagram](/img/articles/2021-10-25-clean-architecture-story/clean_architecture_diagram.png)

-and describe conceptual elements.
+and describe abstractions.
 Starting from the inside we have:
 * `Domain Model` and `Services and Gateways`, which are responsible for defining business rules for the domain.
 * `UseCase`, which orchestrates execution of business rules.